-> What is a logical framework matrix?
+What is a logical framework matrix?

-The Logical Framework (Logframe) outlines how an intervention drives change by linking its outputs to shifts in target groups' behaviors and circumstances, ultimately contributing to broader societal impact.
+The Logical Framework (Logframe) outlines how an intervention drives change by linking its outputs to shifts in target groups' behaviors, policies, and circumstances, ultimately contributing to broader societal impact.
 As a key tool for planning, managing, and monitoring projects and programmes, it is structured as a matrix, known as the Logical Framework Matrix (LFM).

-> What is this checklist for?
+What is this checklist for?

-This checklist is a practical self-assessment tool to verify whether a specific logframe is well-structured and aligned with best INTPA practices.
+This checklist is a practical self-assessment tool to verify whether a specific logframe is well-structured and aligned with best FPI practices.
 Additionally, it provides guidance on how to address any gaps or weaknesses, helping users take corrective actions when needed.
 This ensures that logframes are clear, logical, and useful for planning, monitoring, and evaluation.

-> Structure of the LFM1:
+Structure of the LFM1:

-1 st column 2 nd column 3 rd column 4 th column 5 th column 6 th column 7 th column 8 th column Results chain Indicator FNLC Unit of measure Baseline Target Source of data Assumptions Impact Indicator Final target Outcome (s) (one indicator e indicator A quantity Baseline value (in the same unit One source Output (s) way and with costs (FNLC) financing not linked to used as a standard of measurement for each given indicator value (in the same unit of measure as for the indicator) and date of measure as for the indicator) and date.
-Should include the baseline value of data is to be provided per indicator except in the case of FNLC interventions Only for outcomes and outputs
+1 st column 2 nd column 3 rd column 4 th column 5 th column 6 th column 7 th column 8 th column Results chain Indicator FNLC Unit of measure Baseline Target Source of data Assumptions Impact Indicator (one indicator per row) to be phrased in a neutral way and with indication of the disaggre- gation Only for Final target Outcome (s) ' not linked to A quantity Starting value (in the same unit One source Output (s) costs (FNLC) interventions.
+This column should be disregarded for FPI interventions used as a standard of measurement for each given indicator value (in the same unit of measure as for the indicator) and date of measure as for the indicator) and date.
+Should include the baseline value 2 of data is per indicator except in the case of FNLC interventions Only for outcomes and outputs